forfudan/MojoMiji/src/docs/basic/functions.md

 Before change:    variable `x` is of the value 10 and the address 0x16b6a8fb0
 ```

-Let's look into the code and see what has happened:
+Let's use a diagram to illustrate what happens in the memory when you run the code.

 First, you create variable with the name `x` and type `Int8` and assign value `5` to it.
-Mojo assigns a space in the memory, which is of 1-byte (8-bit) length at the address `16b6a8fb0`.
-The value `5` is stored as `00000100` (binary representation) at the address.
+Mojo assigns a space in the memory, which is of 1-byte (8-bit) length at the address `16b6a8fb0` and store the value `5` as `00000100` (binary representation) at the address.
 See the following illustration.

 ```console
         ┌─────────┬─────────┬─────────┬─────────┬─────────┬─────────┐